darktable-org/dtdocs/content/preferences-settings/darkroom.md

 # general

-pen pressure control for brush masks
-: Controls how the pressure reading of a graphics tablet impacts newly generated [drawn mask](../darkroom/masking-and-blending/masks/drawn.md) brush strokes.
-You can control the brush width, hardness and opacity.
-“Absolute” control means that the pressure reading directly defines the attribute with a value between 0% and 100%.
-“Relative” means that the pressure reading adjusts the attribute between zero and the pre-defined default value (default off).

-smoothing of brush strokes
-: Sets the level for smoothing of [drawn mask](../darkroom/masking-and-blending/masks/drawn.md) brush strokes.
-Stronger smoothing leads to fewer nodes and easier editing at the expense of lower accuracy.

 scroll down to increase mask parameters
 : By default, scrolling your mouse up increases the value of the relevant shape parameters in [drawn masks](../darkroom/masking-and-blending/masks/drawn.md).
 Set this preference to reverse the behavior (default off).